Mitchel Musso: Legal issues

 On October 17, 2011, at 3:43 a.m., Musso was pulled over in Burbank, California, failed to slow down for traffic cops, and charged with a DUI suspicion.
 He was approached by the police who then smelled alcohol and proceeded to give him a field sobriety test and breathalyzer.
 Musso, aged 20, was under the legal drinking age and blew above the legal limit of .08 blood alcohol content.
 His bail was set at $5,000, but he was released on account of no outstanding warrants.
 Musso told E!
 Online, that, "In becoming an adult, I have learned first hand that stepping up and taking responsibility is the best way to move forward.
 I am especially thankful to my family and fans for their unwavering support and encouragement.
 I am glad to now put this in the past."
-This incident is what caused his character to be written out of Pair of Kings and the show PrankStars to be cancelled.

-Other activities

-In 2018, Musso appeared at Turning Point USA's Young Women's Leadership Summit with Sarah Palin and Candace Owens.
+On August 26, 2023, Musso was reportedly acting belligerent after being asked to pay for a bag of chips he had taken from a hotel food market without paying.
+After police arrived outside the hotel, Musso was visibly intoxicated.
+It was discovered that Musso allegedly had multiple outstanding warrants, and was subsequently taken into police custody in Rockwall, Texas.
+Musso faced charges of "public intoxication, theft (under $100), expired registration, failure to display a driver's license, and violating a promise to appear notice."
+In November 2023, the charges were dismissed.